-Native American Fatherhood & Families Association (NAFFA) began in 2002 with just one father and the mission of bringing Native American men back to strengthening their families.
+Native American Fatherhood & Families Association (NAFFA) began in 2002 with just one father and the mission of bringing men back to strengthening their families.
 Since then, NAFFA has successfully impacted thousands of lives and families.

-NAFFA is an Arizona based non-profit 501(C) (3) organization that provides programs to strengthen Native American families through responsible fatherhood and motherhood.
+NAFFA is an Arizona based non-profit 501(C) (3) organization that provides programs to strengthen families through responsible fatherhood and motherhood.
 Our programs are one of a kind, creating a real passion in parents to take a leadership role in keeping families together and growing healthy children.

 Families are at the heart of all cultures.
 There is no work more important than fatherhood & motherhood.

 Today, many people and agencies view fathers as the cause of most family social problems.
 However, NAFFA takes the position that fathers are not the problem, but the solution & must take the lead in keeping families together.

 NAFFA understands that to help others make positive changes, you must love the people whom you serve & the work you bring to them.

 Our approach is based on a culturally rich model that inspires & self-motivates through natural techniques.